LF-Decentralized-Trust/project-proposals/proposals/0000-template.md

 <mark>_**Dependent Projects** if any, must be listed, and each dependent
-project\'s maintainers must sign off on the proposal before it is considered by the TOC. **NOTE: If this project proposal is unique to an existing Hyperledger project, please discuss including this feature with that project's maintainers.**_
+project\'s maintainers must sign off on the proposal before it is considered by the TOC. **NOTE: If this project proposal is unique to an existing LF Decentralized Trust project, please discuss including this feature with that project's maintainers.**_
 </mark>